 Boy Scouts of America 504-889-0388

-Open to boys and young men ages 6-18 and girls 13-18.
+Open to boys and young men ages 6-18.
 Provides training and oversight to adult volunteers for the delivery of character building and skill development for success in the real world.
 Includes the areas of leadership, good citizenship, outdoor education, personal fitness, team building, and family involvement.

 Cancer Association of GNO 1-800-624-2039

 Assists St. John residents with prescriptions, co-pays and supplies for those currently fighting cancer.
 Also provides preventative and educational services (early detection, stress management, prevention of cancer, and services relating to tobacco and marijuana) and also allocates funds for research.

 Catholic Charities 985-652-0021